Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Model of triplon bands

 The triplet hopping of the spinful subspace,

 in Eq.~(\ref{eq:triplet_BdG}) is a $6\times 6$ matrix.
-Note that $M_{1,\mathbf{k}}$ only differs from the $M_{-1,\mathbf{k}}$ in the sign of the Zeeman term.
-The spin degree of freedom provided by the $S^z=\pm 1$ triplets is represented by the Pauli matrices $s^x$, $s^y$, and $s^z$.
-The 6-dimensional local Hilbert space for the spinful triplets is constructed as the tensor product of the 2-by-2 matrices $\{I_2,s^x, s^y, s^z\}$ acting on the spin-space, and the 3-by-3 Gell-Mann matrices extended with the identity $I_3$, acting in the orbital space.
+The spin degree of freedom provided by the $S^z=\pm 1$ triplets is represented by the spin operators $s^x$, $s^y$, and $s^z$, corresponding to the Pauli matrices times $\frac 1 2$.
+The 6-dimensional local Hilbert space for the spinful triplets is constructed as the tensor product of the 2-by-2 matrices $\{I_2,s^x, s^y, s^z\}$ acting on the spin-space, and the 3-by-3 Gell-Mann matrices extended with the identity $I_3$, acting in the sublattice space.
 We discuss the various contributions separately.
 The Heisenberg interaction only contains the identity operator, $I_2$ in the spin-space, i.e. it does not affect the spin degrees of freedom, and is the same for the $\left|t_1\right>$ and $\left|t_{-1}\right>$ triplets.

-The pairing terms from the Heisenberg interaction are similar to $M^{\text{Heis}}_{1,\mathbf{k}}$, but have opposite sign and no diagonal elements
+The pairing terms from the Heisenberg interaction are similar to $M^{\text{XXZ}}_{\mathbf{k}}$, but have opposite sign and no diagonal elements

 The DM interaction has the form